robertschank/robertschank.github.io/exercises.md

 **Pick a thought** - Choose a statement about someone or something that's bothering you.
 Start with something light and petty, and point your finger outward:
 * "That guy is just trying to look smart."
-* "She gave me a mean look."
+* "She gave me a condescending look."
-* "This meeting is pointless."
+* "My boss should acknowledge my competency."

-Don't start with yourself ("I'm not good enough")—that comes later.
+Don't start with yourself ("I'm *this* way", "I said *that* thing")—that comes later.

 **Write it down simply** — With as few words as possible while keeping the original meaning